zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 * If a crab pot-like water building, add `"custom_crab_pot_item"`
   * If you want to draw the "submerged" water overlay like regular crab pots, add `"draw_water_overlay"`.
-  * By default, all water machines can be picked up by hand if they're processing an output; this is to prevent machines that automatically produce from being unremovable.
-To make them unremovable when processing, add `"prevent_remove_when_processing"`.
+  * To make a machine unremovable when processing an output, add `"prevent_remove_when_processing"`.
 Outside of this case, all water machines can be picked up if they're not processing, or if they don't have ready output.
   * NOTE: Currently there's a bug where the machine hand removal logic triggers